 Cameras on Buses

 RTA has video cameras on buses.
 The cameras help us keep track of activity throughout the bus, the bike racks on the front of the bus, and at bus stops when passengers board and alight.

 When transit employees and transit customers pool resources, the result is a highly effective first line of defense against a potential natural or man-made disaster.
 So, please, make a commitment to becoming an alert, informed, prepared and involved member of this employee-passenger partnership.

 Rest assured, your efforts will go a long way toward enhancing the safety and security of our transit system.

 Being prepared is the best way to reduce the stress and complications that an emergency brings.
 Preparedness helps you safe guard yourself and your family, while also providing peace of mind.

 RTA has a number of measures in place to address a broad range of emergencies.
 Additionally, we encourage you to be prepared.
 Below are links to sites with valuable information to help you prepare for the next emergency:

-- Riverside County Office of Emergency Service - Responsible for disaster planning and emergency management coordination throughout the Riverside County Operational Area.
+- Riverside County Emergency Management Department - Responsible for disaster planning and emergency management coordination throughout the Riverside County Operational Area.

 - Ready.gov — A site from the U.S. Department of Homeland Security that offers detailed information on preparing for terrorist incidents.
 Included are brochures, checklists, public service announcements and links for additional information.